mrzealot/preprocessorblog/_posts/2023-02-01-cal-newport-digital-minimalism.md

     TODO
 ---

-We still stick to [Thoreau]({% post_url 2023-01-06-henry-david-thoreau-walden %})'s minimalist line, but I wanted to add something modern to it, to see the principles in practice in the 21st century.
+We're still sticking to [Thoreau]({% post_url 2023-01-06-henry-david-thoreau-walden %})'s minimalist line, but I wanted to add a modern perspective to it, to see the principles in practice in the 21st century.
 For this purpose, a fairly obvious and highly recommended candidate is Cal Newport's book [Digital Minimalism](https://www.goodreads.com/book/show/40672036-digital-minimalism){:target="_blank"}.
-I didn't have to worry too much about relevance, since the subtitle of one of the chapters refers to just that: 'An old piece of advice, a new perspective'.
+I didn't have to worry too much about relevance, since the subtitle of one of the chapters confirms just this: "A new look at old advice".

 The author is also a university professor of computer science, who has written several times before on the intersection of technology and culture.
-And after his advice on working with deep concentration, more and more people started to ask him "What about my personal life?"
+And after his advice on working with deep concentration, more and more people started to ask him "And what about my personal life?"

-Because these days there are so many gadgets and apps competing for our attention - whether intentionally or unintentionally - and that's not sustainable in the long term.
-Some apps are often ironically bad for (also) the very things we installed them for.
-For example, the main benefit of Facebook is that you can stay in touch with other people; but then you get so addicted to it that you can't even have a normal conversation with your friend across the table without tapping your phone!
-Apps take away our autonomy, affect our moods, and although they have positive aspects, they undeniably mix good with bad.
+Because these days there are so many gadgets and apps competing for our attention -- whether intentionally or unintentionally -- and that's not sustainable in the long term.
+Some of these, ironocally, are often bad for the very things we'd use them for.
+For example, the main benefit of Facebook is that you can stay in touch with other people; but then you get so addicted to it that you can't even have a normal conversation with your friend across the table without checking your phone!
+Apps take away our autonomy, affect our moods, and although they have positive aspects, they undeniably have their downsides, too.

-It is these kinds of problems that we are trying to solve.
-But unfortunately, as with all major lifestyle changes, half-measures-meaningful strategies will not work here.
+It's these kinds of problems that we are trying to solve.
+But unfortunately, as with all major lifestyle changes, half-measures won't do.
 What we need is a comprehensive "digital philosophy" to manage our lives.
-After Thoreau's cubicle lifestyle, the minimalist approach that is being promoted will hopefully not seem so extreme in the first place.
-And then, the more we try to look at it from a different perspective, the more we will realise that it is the amount of screen time that is acceptable today that is really extreme.
+After Thoreau's cabin-in-the-woods lifestyle, the minimalist approach being promoted here will hopefully not seem so extreme in the first place.
+And then, the more we try to look at it from a different perspective, the more we'll likely realise that it's actually the amount of screen time acceptable today that's really extreme.

-The book is in two major parts, the first of which presents the basic philosophy, with motivation and argumentation.
+The book is divided into two major parts, the first of which presents the basic philosophy, with motivation and argumentation.
 The second part gives concrete techniques on how to keep the good aspects while giving up the bad.
-The exact table of contents goes like this:
+The exact table of contents is as follows:

 1. Foundations
     - [What's the problem?](#problem) -- A lopsided arms race